gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ## How Much Shadowing is too Much Shadowing?

-If you’ve found yourself shadowing a large amount of components in a particular theme it might make sense to use a fork instead.
+If you find yourself shadowing a large number of components in a particular theme it might make sense to fork and modify the theme instead.